-3 Steps to Achieve Goals that are Actually Achievable
+3 Steps to Achieving the Goals that are Achievable

-3 steps to achieve goals.
-That is all we need to achieve any goal, anywhere, anytime without fail.
-Let’s get started achieving our goals.
+3 steps to achieve goals is all we need to achieve any goal, anywhere, anytime without fail.

 We need to break the cycle of setting goals and not achieving them.
 We will break the cycle with the 3 steps to achieve goals.